LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 ## Extracting features from text files

-In order to perform machine learning on text documents, we first need to turn the text content into numerical feature vectors.
+In order to perform machine learning on text documents, we first need to turn the text content into *numerical* *feature vectors*.

 ### Bags of words